mastersign/htinliner/README.md

 });
 ```

-### Usage as an independent function
+### Usage as a function

-To use HTinliner as an independent function, it can be called with
+To use _HTinliner_ as a function, it can be called with one or two arguments.
-two or three arguments.

-`htinliner(data, basePath[, opt])`
+`htinliner(html, [options])`

-* where the first argument `data` accepts a string with the HTML markup or a `Buffer` object,
+* where the first argument `html` accepts a string with the HTML markup,
-* the second argument `basePath` accepts a string with the file or foldername
+* the second argument `options` accepts a map with the attribute `sourceFile`,
-which is the reference for the relative URLs in the HTML markup,
+which is the reference for the relative URLs in the HTML markup.
-* and the optional third argument represents the option object.

 ```js
 var fs = require('fs');